 - Download's voice recording feature can take this to extreme levels, given that you can record whatever you want it to say.

-- It's a Wonderful Failure: If you lose with enough points in Extreme, a short melody will play proceeded by Pull It noises resembling Big Win Sirens.
+- If you lose with enough points in Extreme, a short melody will play proceeded by Pull It noises resembling Big Win Sirens.

 - Nintendo Hard: Extreme is one of the fastest games in the series, with the 1996 version being a runner up.